Pandora: Documentation en: Netflow

 The path to the 'nfcapd' binary.

 The path to the 'nfdump' binary.

-The maximum number of points which a NetFlow Area Chart is going to display.
-The higher the resolution the lower the performance.
+The maximum number of points displayed by a NetFlow area chart.
+The higher the resolution, the lower the performance.
 Values between '50' and '100' are recommended here.

-You can also create a filter directly from the "Netflow live view", saving the active filter as a new one.
+You may also create a filter directly from the "Netflow live view", saving the active filter as a new one.
 Netflow filters can be "basic" or "advanced".
-The difference is that the former have fixed filtering fields (source IP, destination IP, source port, destination port) and the advanced ones are defined by an expression pcap (standard in filtering expressions for network traffic) and use all kinds of tools.
+The difference is that the former have fixed filtering fields (source IP, target IP, source port, target port) and the advanced ones are defined by the expression pcap (standard in filtering expressions for network traffic) and use all kinds of tools.